peetermrn/ascii-gifs/README.md

 not on windows git bash (ANSI escape sequence isn't supported [from what i understood](https://github.com/microsoft/terminal/issues/6634) meaning clearing the terminal between frames breaks).
-Also

 ---

 ### How it works

 Loop through frames of GIF, convert each frame to greyscale meaning each pixel has a value between 0 and 1 depending on the pixel's brightness.
 Next map each pixel value to an ascii character based on their brightness.
 Then just print out resulting string and "voilà!" we have an ascii picture.
 Use ANSI escape codes to clear terminal between frames and format picture size depending on terminal size to fit image properly.

 ---

 ### Getting started (no install script yet)

 1. clone `git clone https://github.com/peetermrn/ascii-gifs`